huynhthaihoa/state-estimation-simulations/README.md

 - **Bounded local BA window** (`build_active_window` + `run_local_ba_step`): the new keyframe plus its strongest covisible neighbors (up to `--max-window-keyframes`) are optimized together; every other keyframe that also observes one of the window's landmarks is held fixed as a rigid anchor.
 Keyframes 0/1 are hard-fixed forever as the gauge anchor - no prior factor needed, since a hard anchor already pins the gauge.
 - **Periodic Global BA** (`run_global_ba`): every `--global-ba-interval` keyframes (plus once at the end), every keyframe and landmark seen so far is jointly re-solved in one system, for direct comparison against the bounded local window.

 Both solvers share one Levenberg-Marquardt core (`run_windowed_gn_lm`): a step is only accepted if it actually reduces total reprojection error, otherwise the damping grows and the step is retried - plain fixed-damping Gauss-Newton (as `bundle_adjustment.py` uses for its densely-observed, prior-anchored toy scene) was found to diverge explosively on this script's weakly-constrained early windows.
 The incremental loop runs twice off the same scene - once with Global BA disabled, once with it enabled - and prints/plots wall-clock solve time (should stay flat for the local window, grow for Global BA as the map grows) and a trailing-window RMS trajectory error (drift accumulating vs. periodically corrected).
-One finding worth being upfront about: this path never revisits a place, so Global BA has no *new* geometric constraint to exploit beyond what the overlapping local windows already used - it still helps on most noise draws, just not as dramatically as an actual loop closure would (see `docs/optimization/pose_graph_optimization.md`).
+One finding worth being upfront about: on the default open path, Global BA has no *new* geometric constraint to exploit beyond what the overlapping local windows already used - it still helps on most noise draws, just not as dramatically as an actual loop closure would (see `docs/optimization/pose_graph_optimization.md`).
+The covisibility/window/Global-BA machinery itself is already loop-closure-agnostic, though - see "Loop closure example" below for a path that actually has one.

 #### Scripts